 The sad truth is a lot won’t achieve their goal.
 Only a few biotechs really hit it big.

-Don’t be fooled that it’s easy to make money in this industry.
+But don’t be fooled into thinking that it’s easy to make money in this industry.

 Venturing into the small biotechnology firms is one of the riskiest bets to make (hence the massive returns).
 Sure, you might find a stock working to develop drugs within a billion dollar industry.